ardent-nss/ardent0/README.md

-# rppw-research
+# Microcontroller Research

-"Researching" the Raspberry Pi Pico W
+The Raspberry Pi Pico W will be at the heart of what will hopefully be Ardent's first official product.

+This repository is for conducting research on how far we can get with it.